 The DSA contains potential habitat for the endangered Indiana bat.
 No known hibernacula, swarming, or summer habitat is present in Boone County.
 It is anticipated indirect and direct impacts to the Indiana bat would occur with the Proposed Action.
-Indirect impacts include noise and vibration, night lighting, collision, and water quality.
-Direct impacts would occur due to the removal of the forested habitat.
+Indirect impacts include forested habitat removal, noise and vibration, night lighting, collision, and water quality.
+Direct impacts would occur due to forested habitat removal.
 Approximately 244 acres of forested habitat is present within the DSA, all of which would be removed prior to the construction of the air cargo facility.
-The removal of forested habitat in the DSA would likely have a negative impact on the Indiana bat commuting, roosting, and foraging habitat.
+The removal of forested habitat in the DSA would likely have a negative impact on the I ndiana bat commuting, roosting, and foraging habitat.
 Therefore, the FAA has determined the Proposed Action may affect, is likely to adversely affect the Indiana bat.
 Mitigation measures are identified in Section 5.5.3 for the Indiana bat.